rgyoung6/DBTCShiny/README.md

 1. Download your desired preformatted NCBI database by using the 'update_blastdb.pl' (found in the NCBI BLAST+ local install folder).
 NOTE: Perl programming langugage needs to be installed on your local machine.
 Instructions can be found at [Get NCBI BLAST databases](https://www.ncbi.nlm.nih.gov/books/NBK569850/).

-2. You can download your desired preformatted NCBI database manually at [NCBI BLAST databases](https://www.ncbi.nlm.nih.gov/books/NBK62345/#blast_ftp_site.The_blastdb_subdirectory).
+2. You can download your desired preformatted NCBI database manually with instructions at [BLAST FTP Site](https://www.ncbi.nlm.nih.gov/books/NBK62345/#blast_ftp_site.The_blastdb_subdirectory) and a list of the available databases at [Index of /blast/db](https://ftp.ncbi.nlm.nih.gov/blast/db/).

 ### Create a custom sequence database to BLAST against
 In addition to the NCBI resources, DBTC can also use custom databases.
 To establish these databases you will requre a fasta file with the desired records with MACER formatted headers.
 The MACER R package and instructions can be found at either of the two locations: